M4 autocannon: US Navy

-The M4 37 mm (1.46 in) automatic cannon was mounted on numerous U.S. Navy PT boats as deck guns, beginning with the Solomon Islands campaign.
+The M4 37 mm (1.46 in) automatic cannon was mounted on numerous US Navy PT boats as deck guns, beginning with the Solomon Islands campaign.
 Primary targets were the landing barges being used to move supplies down the island chain at night.
 At first, they were cannibalized from crashed P-39s at Henderson Field, and due to their success as an anti-barge weapon were used for the rest of the war.
 The M4s were initially mounted on a simple pedestal mount (often built at the front lines) with the standard horseshoe endless-belt feed being used.
 Later, an improved pedestal mount was designed for original equipment mountings on the boats.
 Handgrips of several configurations were used with various sights being tried.
 Most PT boat gunners used tracers to sight the fall of their shot.
 Beginning in 1944, the M9 model 37 mm (1.46 in) cannon was installed at the builders' boatyard as standard equipment.